Clash of the Champions: Clash of the Champions V: St. Valentine's Massacre

 Clash of the Champions V took place on February 15, 1989, at the Cleveland Convention Center in Cleveland, Ohio.
 There were 5,000 people in attendance and the show drew a 4.6 rating on TBS.
 This show was warm up show for the Chi-Town Rumble PPV only 5 days later.
 Steven Casey was billed as "undefeated" coming into this match.
 The masked Blackmailer was Jack Victory who did double duty on the night (he was also Russian Assassin #2) Mike Rotunda replaced Kevin Sullivan in the match, Sullivan and Williams originally won the US titles.
 The main event match was declared a double disqualification when Sting, Junkyard Dog and Michael Hayes stormed the ring.
 Sting, JYD and Hayes were originally slated to face the Road Warriors and Tenryu but were locked in by Kevin Sullivan before the match.
 A Ric Flair scheduled interview resulted in a Ricky Steamboat confrontation and an unscheduled in-ring, and out-of-ring, brawl, resulting in Flair losing all his clothes except his socks and trunks.
 The ring announcer for the night was former IWA and WWF Play-by-Play announcer Jack Reynolds.
 Ricky Steamboat and Ric Flair had an in-ring contract signing for their match at Chi-Town Rumble.

+There is a very entertaining review of this Clash Of The Champions on an episode of the We Can't Wrestle Podcast.

 Clash of the Champions VI: Ragin' Cajun

 Clash of the Champions VI took place on April 2, 1989, at the Louisiana Superdome in New Orleans, Louisiana.
 There were 5,300 people in attendance and the show drew a 4.3 rating on TBS.
 This show was used to build the WrestleWar 1989 PPV on May 7.
-Clash VI was held on the same day as WrestleMania V and on free TV in an attempt to hurt the PPV rating.
+Clash VI was held on the same day as WrestleMania V and on free TV in an attempt to hurt the PPV rating as per the first Clash the previous year.

 The Samoan Swat Team defeated The Midnight Express when Fatu hit Bobby Eaton with Paul E. Dangerously's phone without the referee seeing it.
 This was the continuation of the Jim Cornette/Paul E. Dangerously feud that started when Dangerously brought the "Original Midnight Express" to WCW.

 The Varsity Club (Mike Rotunda and Steve Williams) defeated The Road Warriors when Williams cradled Hawk for the pinfall.
 The match was marred by controversial officiating: referee Teddy Long refused to count a pinfall for the Road Warriors only moments before making a fast count on Williams pinning Hawk.
 Long was subsequently fired as a referee and became a manager.

 NWA World Champion Ricky Steamboat was challenged by former champion Ric Flair in a two out of three falls match.
 The results of the falls were: